 Keep in mind that technically, if you exceed the 1% total volume rule, it must be labeled as a 'licor' or a 'crema', like these (ABOVE), and that's the way it should be.
 The problem with additives as I see it, is even though it may be legal at 1%, it's also 'cheating' and unnecessary, and seems many brands don't act like they're using additives, as long as it's only the legal 1%.
 I assume these brands tell themselves that it's part of the 'tequila making procedure'.
 Of course they know they are using them though, as they actually have to put them in, but most will deny to me or anyone who asks them point blank, if they use additives.
 Remember they are saving time and money using them.
 What they probably say to themselves is, 'we don't exceed the 1% rule, so there is no need to discuss this at all', and as far as they are concerned ....they are NOT using additives.
 When 1% of total additives are used there is no requirement to tell the consumer, so I suppose for this reason, brands that put additives into their product will often make claims that they are not using any at all.
 Although this is perfectly legal, it is WRONG, and hopefully this will get cleared up soon on a future CRT ruling.

 As you can't always believe Company Reps or Ambassadors who may not know for sure, I have personally contacted many Brand Owners, Executives or Master Distillers.
 According to 'THEM', these brands are 100% ADDITIVE FREE.
 This INCLUDES the legal 1% allowance, and I made that an important point to each brand.
 These brands are going 'on record' here, as being an ADDITIVE FREE TEQUILA BRAND, and I have contacted a wide variety of brands to ask if they are 100% additive free.
 I even contacted ones that some people feel are definite abusers.
 I contacted Jose Cuervo, Cazadores and Sauza to ask about any additives in their 100% agave tequilas to see what they'd say.
 I texted, emailed, filled out forms in some cases, and attempted to call to get a statement.
 I never got ANY response....
 Surprise Surprise.
 The ones that have indicated to me that they 'only' use some caramel coloring (even with no flavoring) to avoid differences in color, will not be mentioned below, as that doesn't cut it here.
 It doesn't mean I don't like their product or that it doesn't taste fine, but coloring is an additive.... what's not to understand?
 Herradura got back to me saying that they're 100% additive free including their El Jimador line of products.
 What do you think about that... do you agree?
 I mean Jimador is a diffuser product, so this is quite interesting and hard to believe for sure.
 Avion founder Ken Austin, said that Avion is 100% additive free, and cited the light color in the anejo.
-He said he can't speak for other brands made at that distillery, and although people have their opinions about Productos Finos de Agave for sure, he was clear that any sweet profile is strictly from very ripe agaves.
+He said people have their opinions about Productos Finos de Agave, but he was clear that any sweet profile is strictly from very ripe agaves.
+Do you believe that?
 So what do people think about all these claims?
 Are they true, who can you believe?
 What does YOUR nose and taste tell YOU?
 Let's discuss it.
 It's up to you all to decide what to believe, and although brands can tell me things, it doesn't mean I believe them or that it makes my personal list of additive free brands.
 Again... it's YOU that decides this.
 I just want to give you some statements and some brand names to explore.

 Although I want to trust all the brands, keep in mind that it's always possible that a distillery may do whatever it takes, so there can be no guarantee.
 I'm told it's possible a brand who contracts at a distillery may not even be aware if there are additives in their own tequila.
 Hard to believe, but I'm told it's very possible.
 Brands made at their own distillery can be easier to believe, when they proclaim themselves additive-free, as only the owner/distiller controls what goes in the juice.
 Although trusting people is always a gamble, we really do have some very knowledgeable contract-brand owners, that know exactly what is in their products, have integrity, and are way more involved than some others.
 Remember, as has been said before....
 No brands will EVER admit to using additives, so understand that YOUR taste buds are the real test, and believing these assurances....are up to you.
 As I asked for their word on 100% additive free (including the legal 1%), let it be understood that misleading consumers is as far as I'm concerned, a reflection on these brands, and THEY are the ones that should look bad.
 I am just reporting what these brands are saying is the truth.
 All we can do is taste ourselves, to the best of our ability, and to believe these brands.
 This is a 'Hot Topic' and people will hold these brands accountable.
 So keep in mind the above mentioned brands that 'claim' to be 100% additive free may be just that, and most are high quality and fine tasting brands that I enjoy myself.
 After speaking with these brands and tasting all the tequilas mentioned, the list below are brands that passed my own personal test, and taste 100% additive free.

-Long Island Lou Tequila's Personal Additive-Free Favorites List
+Long Island Lou Tequila's Personal Additive - Free Favorites List

 G4 - NOM 1579